-Abigail Johnson has worked closely with the executive teams at over 130 startups – and numerous large companies – and has directed the initial launch of over 100 of them.
-As a result of this rare, perhaps nearly unmatched experience, she has led Roeder-Johnson to develop a unique way to help young, cutting-edge technology companies shape their communications, based upon unearthing the long-term "High Concept" of the company – a simple, understandable, and memorable statement of value, market leadership, and uniqueness.
+Abigail Johnson worked closely with the executive teams at over 130 startups – and numerous large companies – and directed the initial launch of over 100 of them.
+As a result of this rare, perhaps nearly unmatched experience, she led Roeder-Johnson to develop a unique way to help young, cutting-edge technology companies shape their communications, based upon unearthing the long-term "High Concept" of the company – a simple, understandable, and memorable statement of value, market leadership, and uniqueness.
 Whether definitive or directional (since some young and cutting-edge companies need a bit of flexibility), the High Concept informs a company’s communications strategy at all phases.

 Prior to co-founding Roeder-Johnson in 1989, Johnson headed international marketing for a communications consultancy in Tokyo, Japan.
 From 1982-1986, she was with Regis McKenna Inc, a Silicon Valley pioneer in positioning and launching high-technology startups.
 While at Regis-McKenna, she personally engineered the launch of many fledgling startups that are now among the highest-profile technology companies in the world.

 Johnson’s view of communications was always informed by a core question that she cared deeply about early in her career, when she consulted on several congressional and presidential campaigns: “How are we changing the world?”
 She graduated from Stanford University with a Bachelor of Arts in political science.
 She died in September, 2023.